What is the book “Upgrading DEMOCRACY” about?

 It is time for a new political system in which the citizen has much more to say, acts as sovereign and also has corresponding powers.
 It is about sharing political power intelligently and introducing direct democratic elements.
 Democracy should not be an exception that takes place every four years, but the rule.

-The paternalism by the politicians must stop.
 Important decisions should be made by the voters themselves.
 They must be enabled to make a decision based on balanced information.

-The idea of a “proxy party” presented in this book would enable voters to do far more than organize themselves to put pressure on politics.
+The idea of a “Proxy Party” presented in this book would enable voters to do far more than organize themselves to put pressure on politics.
 It would allow its members to have a direct say.
 And this is badly needed to achieve a positive change.

-TEIL I – PROBLEMS
+PART I – PROBLEMS